Mojeek

+Unlike many mainstream search engines, Mojeek does not track, profile, or personalize search results, ensuring an unbiased and transparent search experience for its users.
+Founded by Marc Smith, Mojeek has grown steadily as a private and independent alternative to mainstream search engines.

 History

 In 2004, the Mojeek search engine started out as a personal project by Marc Smith at the Sussex Innovation Centre.
-The search technology was created from the ground up using mostly the C programming language and for much of its early life, the servers were run from Marc's bedroom.
+The search technology was created from the ground up using mostly the C programming language and for much of its early life, the servers were run from Smith's bedroom.

 In 2006, Mojeek became the first search engine to have a no tracking privacy policy.
 This policy remains in place to this day.

 After receiving investment, Mojeek was officially incorporated as a limited company in 2009.

 On 26 January 2011, it was highlighted as an alternative British-based search engine during a Parliamentary debate on UK internet search engines over "allegations of manipulation of Google's search results, particularly the unfavourable treatment of its unpaid and sponsored results, and the preferential placement of [their] own services."

 As of 2013, Mojeek's servers are run from the Custodian data centres in Maidstone, which bills itself as "one of the greenest data centres in the UK."

-On 15 April 2015, the BBC's World Global Show and Radio 5 Live talked to Marc about the Mojeek search engine and the EU's decision to file a complaint against Google over alleged anti-competitive behaviour.
+On 15 April 2015, the BBC's World Global Show and Radio 5 Live talked to Smith about the Mojeek search engine and the EU's decision to file a complaint against Google over alleged anti-competitive behaviour.

 In 2017, in partnership with EMRAYS Technologies, Mojeek launched a demo of their emotional search engine which allows users to search for pages with certain emotional content.